- A convenient home money pit

 A convenient home money pit

 Backyard beekeeping is not much different.
-Just like skating, the beginning costs are manageable, but as your interest escalates, so do your costs.
+Just like skating, the beginning cost of beekeeping is manageable, but as your interest escalates, so do your expenses.

 You soon realize the beginner kit you were so excited about doesn’t begin to cover your needs, so you acquire one more thing and then another.
 It doesn’t take long before you’re spending hundreds, if not thousands, more than you anticipated.
 And the new pickup you need to haul it all around?
 We’ll get to that in a moment.